-In the first quarter of 2023 cash and cash equivalents decreased by \$9,721, primarily to fund our share of Donlin Gold and for corporate administrative expenses.
-The decrease in cash used in the first quarter of 2023 compared to 2022 was due to the timing of corporate liability insurance payments in 2022, withholding tax paid on share-based compensation in 2022 (no PSUs vested in 2023) and proceeds received from the sale of the San Roque mineral property.
+In the first six months of 2023 cash and cash equivalents decreased by \$16,928, mainly to fund our share of Donlin Gold and for corporate administrative expenses.
+The decrease in cash used in operating activities in the first six months of 2023 compared to 2022 was primarily due to interest proceeds received on cash and term deposits in 2023, and the timing of corporate liability insurance payments and withholding tax paid on share-based compensation in 2022 (no PSUs vested in 2023).
+The increase in cash used in investing activities was due to proceeds from term deposits in 2022, partially offset by reduced funding of Donlin Gold and proceeds received from the sale of the Company's interest in the San Roque mineral property in 2023.